flatironinstitute/spikeforest_old/docs/full_analysis.md

 Here we provide instructions for running the SpikeForest analysis from start to finish.

 ## Step 0.
 Configure security tokens to connect to the SpikeForest storage system (kbucket)
 You need to add two key files containing security tokens.
-Contact Jeremy Magland to acquire tokens.
+Contact Jeremy Magland to obtain tokens.
 - Create a file `~/.mountaintools/kachery_tokens`
   - Add a line `spikeforest.kbucket upload XXXX`
   - Add a line `spikeforest.kbucket download YYYY`
-  - Add a line `kbucket upload XXXX`
+  - Add a line `spikeforest.public upload XXXX`
-  - Add a line `kbucket download YYYY`

 - Create a file `~/.mountaintools/pairio_tokens`
   - Add a line `spikeforest XXXXXX`